kubesphere/website/content/en/docs/installing-on-linux/introduction/air-gapped-installation.md

    An artifact is a .tgz package containing the image package (.tar) and associated binaries exported from the specified manifest file.
 You can specify an artifact in the KubeKey commands for initializing the image registry, creating clusters, adding nodes, and upgrading clusters, and then KubeKey will automatically unpack the artifact and use the unpacked file when running the command.

    - Make sure the network connection is working.

-   - When exporting artifacts, KubeKey pulls images in the image list of the manifest file one by one.
-Make sure that the worker nodes have a minimum version of 1.4.9 containerd or that of 18.09 docker installed.

    - KubeKey will resolve image names in the image list.
 If the image registry requires authentication, you can configure it in **.registry.auths** in the manifest file.
    {{</ notice >}}